 According to the USPS, 43 million people in the U.S. move each year, creating a unique, but often overlooked and undervalued customer acquisition opportunity.
-62% of these new movers don’t go too far, staying within the same county.
+62% of these new movers don’t go too far, usually staying within the same county.
 Why should you care about new movers?
-Home buyers are spending $10,000+ in their first year alone on everything from home improvement, furniture, appliances, home security, and more.
+Home buyers are spending $10,000+ in their first year alone on everything from home improvement and furniture, to appliances, home security, and more.

-New mover lists are a hot commodity for marketers looking to acquire new customers and establish brand loyalty when consumers are in buying mode – the perfect environment to create new brand loyalties and high lifetime value relationships.
-New homeowners live in their new home on average 5-7 years.
+New mover lists are a hot commodity for marketers looking to acquire new customers and establish brand loyalty when consumers are already in buying mode.
+A fresh start like a big move fosters the perfect environment to create new brand loyalties and high lifetime value relationships.
+New homeowners live in their new home on average for five to seven years.

 Speed, speed, speed.
 Select the data provider that can get your message in front of new movers FIRST.
-Industry data shows that new movers are 5x more likely to become long-term loyal customers if you reach them first.
+Industry data shows that new movers are five times more likely to become long-term loyal customers if you reach them first.

-Make sure your new mover data list can be segmented: new homeowners vs. new renters, home values and other demographics.
-Segmentation allows you and your team to customize messaging and offers, dramatically increasing engagement & conversion.
+Make sure your new mover data list can be segmented: new homeowners vs. new renters, home values, and other demographics.
+Segmentation allows for customized messaging and offers, dramatically increasing engagement and conversion.

-Direct mail is still the quickest way to reach this consumer group and should be your initial touch point, but because consumers are more apt to do their research before purchasing products or services, it is recommended to pair this with a digital component as well.
+Direct mail is still the quickest way to reach this consumer group.
+While direct mail should be your initial touch point, consumers are more apt to do their research before purchasing products or services, so a digital component is necessary, as well.
 For a multi-touch direct mail and digital campaign, IP targeting (digital banner ads) has been proven to increase brand awareness and consumer engagement, as industry data shows that 77% rely on online sources to research and make choices.

-All marketing campaigns should be data driven, this has become an industry established rule.
+All marketing campaigns should be data-driven; this has become an industry established rule.
 Data waste is often the most overlooked cost when evaluating the success or failure of a direct marketing campaign.
-As data becomes more and more important to the success of a campaign, here are some tips to remember when selecting a data provider:
+As data becomes more and more important to a campaign’s success, here are some things to keep in mind when selecting a data provider:

-- Multi-sourced data – This allows the data provider to cross reference different databases to ensure the deliverability and accuracy of the data.
+- Is multi-sourced data available?
+This means that the data provider cross-references different databases to ensure the deliverability and accuracy of the data.

 - Do they append their data and maintain good data hygiene?
-Updating and suppressing against databases such as the NCOA, do not mail, etc. can help reduce waste and even prevent fines.
+Updating and suppressing against databases such as the NCOA and do not mail can help reduce waste and even prevent fines.